 For a 2D parameter manifold one has the bound $\mathrm{Tr}[g_{n}^{ab}]\geq 2\sqrt{\mathrm{det}(g_n^{ab})}\geq \left|\Omega_n^{ab}\right|$, the second inequality saturating for two bands, and $\int [d\mathbf{k}]\sqrt{\text{det}(g_n^{ab})}=\pi C_n$~\cite{ozawa2021relations,peotta2015superfluidity,liu2025quantum,roy2014band}.
 The robustness of the experimental data can be assessed through the bound check [Fig.~\ref{fig:TWQ}(e)].
 Besides, in 3D this lets one probe a node and its Chern number by evaluating the QMT on any closed 2D surface enclosing the node.
 The metric approach is especially useful for higher‑dimensional degeneracies: e.g. for a tensor monopole in 4D the 3‑form curvature is not the imaginary part of the conventional QGT, but the quantum volume from the QMT is directly related to the tensor‑monopole charge, so metric measurements provide a practical route to detect such topological charges~\cite{PhysRevLett.121.170401}.

-\textit{Magnon DSF in Gadolinium.-{}-}Elemental gadolinium (Gd) has been reported to host both node-line magnons (along $H-K$) and node-plane magnons (on the {$q_z=\pi$} plane)~\cite{scheie2022dirac,scheie2022spin}, as shown in Figs.~\ref{fig:magnon} (a)-(b).
-Near the magnon Dirac cone at the $K$ point, inelastic neutron scattering (INS) exhibits an anisotropic intensity pattern, which is well captured by linear spin-wave theory (LSWT) and the two-band model constructed within the LSWT framework is reliable, allowing us to perform an analysis analogous to that for BaPtGe.
+\textit{{Magnon QGT in Gadolinium.-{}-}}Elemental gadolinium (Gd) has been reported to host both node-line magnons (along $H-K$) and node-plane magnons (on the {$q_z=\pi$} plane)~\cite{scheie2022dirac,scheie2022spin}, as shown in Figs.~\ref{fig:magnon}(a)-(b).
+Near the magnon Dirac cone at the $K$ point, INS experiments exhibit an anisotropic ``winding'' intensity pattern, which is captured qualitatively by linear spin-wave theory (LSWT)~\cite{scheie2022dirac}.
+This indicates that the two-band model constructed within the LSWT framework is reliable, allowing us to perform an analysis analogous to that for BaPtGe.
 Specifically, Bloch‑type basis functions at $K$ are constructed from the atomic magnon basis as:

-where $\mathbf{q}$ is the effective wavevector measured from the $K$ point.
-The $z$-component pseudospin of this model is confined to be zero, corresponding to condition $\theta_\mathbf{q}=\pi/2$ in Eq.~(\ref{eq.6}).
-Within the linear approximation, $q_z$ controls only the tilting of the Dirac cone, signaling a nodal line along $K-H$ and allowing the Hamiltonian to be further simplified as: